Do you have a plan in place for the next steps after receiving a grant?

 You need a plan.
 It’s not hard, and we are going to help you with the first few steps today.

-While this list isn’t too complicated, but each item on the list is crucial.
+While this list isn’t too complicated, but each item on the list is crucial after receiving a grant.

-You might be surprised at the number of organizations who don’t have an official process or plan for following up with donors, and foundations are certainly donors.
-There should be a plan in place for how to respond to all manner of gifts, including grants.
-This will help with relationship building, a well as donor retention, which are both critical to growing a successful development department.
+Many nonprofit organizations don’t have an official process or plan for following up with donors after receiving a grant.
+That includes following up with Foundations which are certainly donors.
+There should be a plan in place for how to respond to all manner of gifts.
+Ultimately this builds relationships and donor retention which are critical to growing a successful development department.

 Go ahead, do your little happy-dance around the office and let out a few ‘woohoos’ to your colleagues.
 You work hard and you should pat yourself on the back for a job well-done.
-Then move on to the important work of thanking the donor.
+Then move on to the important work of thanking the donor after receiving a grant.

 2. Pick up the phone.

-First and foremost, you need to pick up the phone and call the donor to say thank-you.
-You may speak to the program officer, the executive director or CEO of the foundation, or possibly the board chair.
-It may be that you speak to several people and thank them for their various roles in helping make this opportunity possible.
-As long as you say thank-you immediately, you are on the right track.
+First and foremost, pick up the phone and call the donor to say thank-you.
+You may speak to the program officer, executive director, Foundation CEO, or the board chair.
+Sometimes you will speak to several people and thank them for their various roles in helping make this opportunity possible.
+Ultimately, as long as you say thank-you immediately after receiving a grant, you are on the right track.

 3. Thank before you bank.

-If you set a rule to thank a donor appropriately prior to depositing funds at the bank, you’d be surprised how much more quickly and efficiently your donor acknowledgments would go out.
+Set a rule to thank a donor appropriately prior to depositing funds at the bank.
+This exercise creates habits of quick and efficient donor acknowledgments.

-If you get selected to receive grant funding, you should be thankful you were chosen and express that appropriately to the donor.
-Be sure you know what forms of acknowledgment the donor is amenable to before you start sending out press releases, articles in the paper, e-blasts, etc. Some donors are very intentional in asking for no recognition of their gifts.
+If you are receiving a grant, be thankful you were chosen and express that appropriately to the donor.
+Be sure you know what forms of acknowledgment the donor is agreeable to before you start sending out press releases, articles in the paper, e-blasts, etc. Some donors are very intentional in asking for no recognition of their gifts.
 Make sure you respect these wishes.
 Other donors want all the recognition you can afford.
 Make every effort to know these things prior to being awarded funds so you can be on the ball when you are selected.
+Good Donor Relations lead to Donor Retention!

 4. Practice your handwriting.